Back to guides

 4. Azure Policy, Defender for Cloud, Azure Monitor, and log retention.

-5. Azure AI Foundry, Azure OpenAI, AI Search, model access, evaluation, and cost controls.
+5. Azure AI Foundry, Azure OpenAI, AI Search, evaluation, and cost controls.

 6. Tags, budgets, reservations, alerts, cleanup rules, and cost ownership.